RakeshSeller/name/README.md

-- A powerful and easy-to-use ADs promoter bot made by @xD_Comrade
+- A powerful and easy-to-use ADs promoter bot made by @Mr_RAJx